Stress can affect your health in many ways.

 Most people associate PTSD with survivors of rape or soldiers returning from war.
 Other forms of PTSD are often not recognized.
+Any form of trauma can lead to PTSD if it is severe enough or if it occurs repetitively or if you feel threatened.

 If you have ever been exposed to parents who drink alcohol to excess, or if there has been verbal and physical abuse in your home growing up, or even if your mother had severe anxiety that could have made it hard to cope with children, you may have PTSD.